saichandrapandraju/Convolutional-Auto-Encoding-for-detecting-COVID/README.md

-This repo hosts the data and code for the paper "Unsupervised Convolutional Filter Learning For COVID-19 Classification".
+This repo hosts the data and code for the paper "[Unsupervised Convolutional Filter Learning For COVID-19 Classification](https://doi.org/10.18280/ria.350509)".

-Note: This paper is [accepted](https://github.com/saichandrapandraju/Convolutional-Auto-Encoding-for-detecting-COVID/blob/main/Acceptance_Letter_RIA%2013011.pdf) on 13th Oct'21 and will be published soon.

 In this project, we pre-trained a Convolutional Autoencoder with publicly available chest X-ray images and used this pre-trained model to classify COVID-19 chest X-ray images using Transfer Learning.